 The project charter is a major factor in determining the success rate of implementation.
 In order to serve its purpose, it must clearly outline the project’s goals, risks factors, and data-driven insights.

 Digitizing Project Charter Templates and Automating Your Workflow

 Traditional project charters printed on paper take up plenty of space, are susceptible to damage and loss, and worse, may be accessed by unauthorized personnel.
-Downloading iAuditor by SafetyCulture provides project managers with the resources to customize, create, distribute, and secure project charters—all in one easy-to-use mobile app.
-With iAuditor, you can:
+Downloading SafetyCulture (formerly iAuditor) provides project managers with the resources to customize, create, distribute, and secure project charters—all in one easy-to-use mobile app.
+With SafetyCulture, you can:

-- Download ready-to-use project charter pdf and templates, convert your paper template into iAuditor’s digital format via smartscan, or create your own with Smart Forms
+- Download ready-to-use project charter PDF and templates, convert your paper template into SafetyCulture’s digital format via smartscan, or create your own with Smart Forms

 - Access your project charter through your iOS or Android mobile device and desktop and edit data even while offline